The Best Food Products for a Healthy PantryThis post may contain affiliate links. Please read my disclosure.

 #5 | Baking Products for a Healthy Pantry

 - Whole-wheat flour and whole-wheat pastry flour

 - Baking powder

 - Baking soda

 - Quick-rising yeast

-- Chia seeds and flax seeds (a great topping for oatmeal, addition to smoothies, etc)
+- Seeds that can also be ground or eaten whole: Chia seeds and flax seeds (these are a great addition to oatmeal, smoothies, etc)

 - Organic 1% or skim milk